ewerthonk/datalakehouse-northwind/README.md

 ## 👨🏻‍🏫 Introduction

-This project is the creation of an elementary [Data Lakehouse](https://www.databricks.com/glossary/data-lakehouse) - using [Databricks](https://www.databricks.com) and the [Delta lake](https://delta.io) technology - for a database containig sales data of a fictitious company called “**Northwind** Traders”, which imports and exports specialty foods around the world.
+This project is the creation of an elementary [Data Lakehouse](https://www.databricks.com/glossary/data-lakehouse) - using [Databricks](https://www.databricks.com) and the [Delta lake](https://delta.io) technology - for a database containing sales data of a fictitious company called “**Northwind** Traders”, which imports and exports specialty foods around the world.

 With the Data Lakehouse created, a **business analysis** is conducted to answer the following questions: